vcc.ca

 6. Advise the complainant of the availability of the complaint process through the BC Human Rights Tribunal.

-1. Where the Senior Administrator considers it appropriate to do so, the Senior Administrator may put interim measures into place pending the disposition of the complaint.
-The Senior Administrator shall ensure that such measures are non-punitive in nature.
+1. Where the VP, People Services or their delegate considers it appropriate to do so, the VP, People Services or their delegate may put interim measures into place pending the disposition of the complaint.
+The VP, People Services or their delegate shall ensure that such measures are non-punitive in nature.

-2. In particular if the Complainant is a student, the Senior Administrator shall ensure that the student's continued learning is not impacted by the harassment, discrimination, or bullying or by the complaint procedure.
-If the Student's learning is/will be impacted, the student may be referred to Counselling so that appropriate support is provided.
+2. In particular if the complainant is a student, the VP, People Services or their delegate shall ensure that the student's continued learning is not impacted by the discrimination, harassment or bullying or by the complaint procedure.
+If the student's learning is/will be impacted, the student may be referred to Counselling so that appropriate support is provided.

-1. The Senior Administrator may seek to resolve the complaint informally, with the consent of the Complainant and the Respondent.
+1. The VP, People Services or their delegate may seek to resolve the complaint informally, with the consent of the complainant and the respondent.

-2. The Senior Administrator may appoint an external mediator to assist in the informal resolution of the complaint, subject to and in compliance with any applicable collective agreement requirements.
+2. The VP, People Services or their delegate may appoint an external mediator to assist in the informal resolution of the complaint, subject to and in compliance with any applicable collective agreement requirements.

-3. All communications between the parties during informal resolution meetings shall be without prejudice and confidential.
+3. All communications between the parties during informal resolution meetings shall be without prejudice and confidential, meaning it cannot be used by any parties as evidence in a later part of the process such as the investigation.

-4. If an informal resolution acceptable to both the Complainant and the Respondent is reached, the Senior Administrator may:
+4. If an informal resolution acceptable to both the complainant and the respondent is reached, the VP, People Services or their delegate:

 1. prepare a Record of Resolution for signing by both parties; and